 1. Wash the apricots, cut them in half, and remove the stones.

 2. Weigh the flour into a bowl and mix in the baking powder and salt.
 Add the cold diced butter and grind it into flour between your fingers to get a sandy texture.
 Then add the egg and cream and knead the dough quickly.

 3. Roll it out on a lightly floured surface and transfer to a round pie pan coated with a piece of butter.
 Arrange the apricot halves on top, then sprinkle the pie with a tablespoon of brown sugar.

 4. Bake for about 45 minutes in the oven, preheated to 180 degrees Celsius.

 5. The pie is best when it is still slightly lukewarm, but it is also delicious when it cools down.

 Apricot kernel oil is in combination with almond oil used to prevent or reduce hair loss with both men and women.
 The content of vitamins E and K is good for nourishing and strengthening the hair follicles.
 Add a few drops of apricot kernel oil to the heated almond oil for this purpose and mix the mixture well.
 Apply it to the hair in a circular motion and leave it on for 30 minutes, then wash your hair with shampoo.

-If you are just a visitor and love what you read, subscribe to our newsletter at the bottom of our page and get a weekly dose of interesting facts and good news.
+If you are just a visitor and love what you read, subscribe to our newsletter at the bottom of our page and get a weekly dose of interesting facts and good news from Flower and Spice.